Makhaira/Tuning/flow.md

 What to look out for:
-* Does the bearing fit snugly without a lot of force?
+* Does the bearing fit snugly without needing a lot of force?
-If the bearing too big for the hole, decrease extrusion multiplier
+If the bearing too big for the hole, try decreasing the extrusion multiplier

-* Do all of the bearings fit?
-Great, you're almost there.
+* Does the bearing fit into all of the parts?
+Great, you're almost there!
 Choose the extrusion multiplier that has the fewest defects in the side walls.
 If there are small holes, you may need to choose a slightly higher value.